tldr-pages/tldr/pages/common/kubectl-rollout.md

 # kubectl rollout

-> Manage the rollout of a resource (deployments, daemonsets, and statefulsets).
+> Manage the rollout of a Kubernetes resource (deployments, daemonsets, and statefulsets).
 > More information: <https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#rollout>.

 - Start a rolling restart of a resource: